kenji-yt/REAP/README.md

 If you would like to contribute, prompt chat-gpt with: "How to contribute to a public repository"

 ## Help
-Feel free to open an issue if you have found no solution to your problem anywhere.
+Feel free to open an issue if you have found no solution to your problem anywhere else.